adamchainz/django-browser-reload/README.rst

 (Template modification detection requires Django 3.2+.)
 The reload only happens in the most recently opened tab.

-Example app
+Example App
 -----------

 See the `example app <https://github.com/adamchainz/django-browser-reload/tree/main/example>`__ in the ``example/`` directory of the GitHub repository.
 Start it up, and try modifying ``example/core/views.py`` or ``templates/index.html`` to see the reloading in action.

-How it works
+How It Works
 ------------

 Here’s a diagram: